-Castleton Corners, NY
+Castleton Corners, Staten Island, NY

-Homes For Sale Castleton Corners, NY
+Homes For Sale Castleton Corners, Staten Island, NY

 Castleton Corners is a neighborhood in Staten Island, one of the five boroughs of New York City.
 It is named after Cassiltowne, Ireland, the birthplace of Thomas Dongan, a colonial governor of New York.
 The area was originally called Centerville, but became known as Castleton Corners when a post office opened there in 1872.